ratschlab/DeepSpot/README.md

 The preprint is available [here](https://www.medrxiv.org/content/10.1101/2025.02.09.25321567v1).

 ## News
+  - [5.2025] Updated manuscript with new in-depth experiments and benchmarks, single-cell spatial transcriptomics prediction from H&E images, new datasets [link](https://www.medrxiv.org/content/10.1101/2025.02.09.25321567v2).
   - [04.2025] DeepSpot secured **1st place** at the Autoimmune ML Challenge organized by the Broad Institute of MIT and Harvard and CrunchDao for predicting single-cell spatial transcriptomics from H&E images [link](https://bmi.inf.ethz.ch/news/article/kalin-nonchev-wins-autoimmune-ml-challenge).

 ## Changelog

 ### NEW version (May 2025)
-  - DeepSpot secured **1st place** at the Autoimmune ML Challenge organized by the Broad Institute of MIT and Harvard and CrunchDao for predicting single-cell spatial transcriptomics from H&E images [link](https://bmi.inf.ethz.ch/news/article/kalin-nonchev-wins-autoimmune-ml-challenge).
   - DeepCell for spatial transcriptomics at **single-cell** resolution
   - [new tutorials](example_notebook/)
   - change in the module structure